gustavo-sopena/Exploratory-Data-Analysis/README.md

 # Exploratory Data Analysis

-This repository contains two `.sql` files:
+This repository contains the folders:

-- `covid-queries.sql`
+- COVID-19
-- `housing-queries.sql`
+- Nashville

-In the first file, I mainly explored a dataset of COVID-19 deaths and vaccinations.
+In the first folder, a dataset of COVID-19 deaths and vaccinations is explored.
-In the second file, I mainly explored how to clean up a dataset of Nashville Housing data.
+In the second folder, a dataset of Nashville Housing data is modified in order to clean up the data.

-The queries in both files were written following a guide set up by Alex The Analyst.
+The queries in the SQL files were written following a guide set up by Alex The Analyst.

 The queries were executed against a local server under MySQL, version 5.4.